Olantigh: Zenith

 The estate passed down to John Samuel Wanley Sawbridge, (1800–1887) on his father's death in 1851.
 The son was Member of Parliament for Wareham 1841–57, 1859–65 and 1868–80 without a single statement recorded in Hansard.

 On 1 May 1827 he married Jane Frances Erle-Drax Grosvenor at St George's Church, Hanover Square, London.
 After the 1828 death of her brother, his wife's fortune included Charborough House and Ellerton Abbey estates, as well as sugar plantations in Barbados and Jamaica.
 Sawbridge then appended his wife's family name of Erle-Drax to his own though commonly referred to by the much shorter nickname The Mad Major, or less kindly as The Wicked Squire.

 Following abolition of slavery, Erle-Drax received £4,293 12s 6d compensation in 1836 for the 189 slaves he had to free.

 Erle-Drax's passion was building.
 At Charborough he constructed a 3 mile long wall, while in Kent additions included picture galleries and Venetian towers, one of which is extant on the stable block.
 To reflect this new grandeur the extended house was renamed Olantigh Towers.
 Its north side facing the River Stour grew to 200 feet wide.
-Galleries were laden with Italian Renaissance paintings, and other works, from artists including Ruisdael, Lorain, Bugiardini, Fidanza, Aspertini, Raphael, Bertucci and Melone.
+Galleries were laden with Italian Renaissance paintings, and other works, from artists including Ruisdael, Claude, Bugiardini, Fidanza, Aspertini, Raphael, Bertucci and Melone.

 Landscape works included widening a canalised branch taken off the river to form an ornamental lake with island, and to the east of Olantigh Road extensive parkland and a 3 ha circular walled kitchen garden.